Croatian Latin literature: Dubrovnik

-In Dubrovnik the oldest Latin poet was Elias Crijević (Aelius Lampridius Cervinus, 1463–1520), who wrote elegies, epistles, and an unfinished poem about Epidaurum (De Epidauro).
+In Dubrovnik the oldest Latin poet was Ilija Crijević (Elias Crijević, Aelius Lampridius Cervinus, 1463–1520), who wrote elegies, epistles, and an unfinished poem about Epidaurum (De Epidauro).
 His best-known work was a cycle of love poetry dedicated to the Flavian Dynasty.
 While these poems demonstrated Crijević's classical influences, they also emphasized sensibility.
 He had a talent for describing natural beauty, and his poetry features descriptions of Lopud, Dubrovnik and Rijeka.

-Crijević's fellow citizen and contemporary was James Bunić (Iacobus Bonus, 1469–1500), who composed religious poetry.
-His short poem The Rape of Cerberus (De Rapti Cerbere, ca. 1490–1494), written in his youth, is the oldest poem in Croatian literature.
-Another Christian poem, Christ's Life and Works (De Vita et gestis Christi, 1526), was a paraphrase of the Gospels and the first poem in New Latin literature on the life of Christ.
+Crijević's fellow citizen and contemporary was Jakov Bunić (James Bunić, Giacomo Bona, Iacobus Bonus, 1469–1534), who composed religious poetry.
+His short poem The Kidnapping of Cerberus (De Rapti Cerbere, ca. 1490–1494), written in his youth, is the oldest poem in Croatian literature.
+Another Christian poem, Christ's Life and Works (De Vita et gestis Christi, 1526), was a paraphrase of the Gospels and the first poem in Neo-Latin literature on the life of Christ.
 This work, published nine years after Martin Luther's 95 Theses, embodied the spirit of the Reformation.
-A younger contemporary of Bunić was Damian Beneš (or Benešić, 1477–1539), author of the epic poem De Morte Christi ("Christ's Death"), which remained in manuscript form until its publication in 2006.
+A younger contemporary of Bunić was Damian Beneša (or Benešić, 1477–1539), author of the epic poem De Morte Christi ("Christ's Death"), which remained in manuscript form until its publication in 2006.

 Secular literature also flourished in Dubrovnik.
 Historian Louis Crijević Tuberon (Ludovicus Cerva Tuber, 1459–1527) emulated Sallustius and Tacitus in his picturesque descriptions of events, personalities, social and economic conditions over wide areas of Buda and Constantinople from 1490 to 1522.
 Due to Tuberon's harsh criticism of church policy, in 1734 his work was placed on the Index Librorum Prohibitorum.

-Philosopher George Dragišić (Georgius Benignus de Salviatis, 1450–1520) hailed from Srebrenica in Bosnia; after initial training in Dubrovnik, he studied in Italy, Paris and at Oxford.
+Philosopher Juraj Dragišić (Georgius Benignus de Salviatis, 1450–1520) hailed from Srebrenica in Bosnia; after initial training in Dubrovnik, he studied in Italy, Paris and at Oxford.
 In Florence, he became a member of the Platonic Academy and was noted as an expert in Greek, Latin and Hebrew.
 After 30 years stay in Italy he returned to his native Dubrovnik, soon returning to Italy.
 His philosophical works were written in Renaissance dialogue and sought religious reconciliation.